jina-ai/clip-as-service/docs/user-guides/client.md

     c.encode(iglob('**/*.png'))
     ```
-2. Adjust `batch_size`.
+2. Adjust the `batch_size` parameters.
+3. Adjust the `prefetch` parameters.
-3. Turn on the progressbar.
+4. Turn on the progressbar.

 ````{danger}
 In any case, avoiding the following coding: